casper-network/docs-archive/node-operator/joining.md

 ## Step 6: Confirm the Node Proposes Blocks
 Once the node catches up to the current era, and it is part of the `era-validators` structure in the auction contract, it will propose a block when selected as leader.
 Look for the node's public key as `proposer` for a new block in the `/status` endpoint.

+**Note: While the node is synchronizing, the `/status` endpoint is NOT available.